JvanKatwijk/qt-dab/README.md

 	Install the file "tiiFile.zip" (after unpacking) in the user's home directory (filename .txdata.tii).
 The file contains the database data for finding the transmitter's name and location.
-	If the file cannot be found, Qt-DAB will just function without showing the names.
+	If Qt-DAB cannot find the file, Qt-DAB will just function without showing the names and withut "maps" option.

 	If running on an x64 PC or *bullseye* on the RPI you might consider to install *libtii-lib.so* in "usr/local/lib" from "dab-maxi/library".